 I know I just inadvertently put down Tobey Maguire’s take on Spider-Man, but let me just clarify a point real quick.
 Even though I think that Macguire is a terrible Spider-Man, he is a perfect Peter Parker.
 He’s awkward, kind, a bit of a dork, but generally still a good person.
 When I see Macguire as the character, I actually see Peter Parker.
 All of that falls apart when he actually has to be Spider-Man, which should kill the movie, and yet it doesn’t.
 Mostly because the supporting cast is phenomenal across the board.

 J.K.
 Simmons IS J. Jonah Jameson.
 Bar none.
 End of discussion.
 You see him in one scene, and it’s a done deal.
 He’s perfect in the role.
+There’s a reason he keeps coming back to the role.
+No one else can do it.
 Then you have the bizarre appearances of Macho Man Randy Savage and Bruce Campbell at the beginning of the movie and the realization that James Franco as Harry Osbourne isn’t half bad.
 I even liked Kirsten Dunst as Mary Jane Watson.
-Sure, by the end of the third movie she was insufferable with her and Peter’s “Will they, won’t they” dynamic, but it started out on solid footing.
+Sure, by the end of the third movie she was insufferable with her and Peter’s “will they, won’t they” dynamic, but it started out on solid footing.

-It may be blindingly obvious, but Spider-Man 2 is the best Spider-Man movie ever made.
-Looking back on it 14 years later, it’s so interesting to see that a lot of the movie holds up today and even surpasses a lot of modern interpretations of the character.
+It may be blindingly obvious, but Spider-Man 2 is a wonderful movie.
+Looking back on it almost two decades later, it’s so interesting to see that a lot of the movie holds up today and even surpasses a lot of modern interpretations of the character.
 First and foremost, Spider-Man 2 perfectly balances what it means for Peter to be Spider-Man and how much of a toll it is on him both mentally and physically.
 Everyone likes to remember the train scene as the biggest example of the stress that he’s placed under being Spider-Man, but I was much more interested in seeing Peter’s powers short-circuit for most of the movie.